komalkhope20/House-Price-Analysis-Using-Pandas/README.md

-# House Price Analysis Using Pandas
+# 🏠 House Price Analysis Using Pandas

-## Project Overview
+## 📌 Project Overview
-This project analyzes house prices using Python and Pandas.
-The dataset was cleaned, explored, and visualized to identify the factors affecting house prices.
+This project analyzes house prices using **Python** and **Pandas**.
+The dataset was cleaned, explored, and visualized to identify the factors that affect house prices.
+The project demonstrates the complete data analysis workflow, including data cleaning, exploratory data analysis (EDA), visualization, and deriving insights.

+---

-## Tools Used
+## 🛠️ Tools Used
 - Python
 - Pandas
 - Matplotlib
 - Jupyter Notebook

+---

-## Dataset Features
+## 📊 Dataset Features
 - Price
 - Bedrooms
 - Bathrooms